Travel.State.Gov > International Travel > Before You Go > Our Consular Safety and Security Messaging > Consular Information Frequently Asked Questions

 We will review and update a Travel Advisory as needed, based on current security and safety information.
 At minimum, we will review Level 1 and 2 Travel Advisories every 12 months and Level 3 and 4 Travel Advisories every six months.

 We would like all U.S. citizens to review our information before deciding on travel to or within any foreign country, not just the ones considered the most dangerous.
 With that goal, we issue Travel Advisories for all countries and assign levels of advice to allow U.S. citizens to make more informed travel decisions.
-This new format helps travelers see specific areas where extra precautions may be necessary and what actions they should take.
+This helps travelers see specific areas where extra precautions may be necessary and what actions they should take.

 Most Travel Advisories are at Level 1 – Exercise Normal Precautions – or Level 2 – Exercise Increased Caution.
 Travel Advisories at Levels 2 - 4 provide clear reasons for the advice, use common risk indicators, and state specific actions U.S. citizens should take if they decide to travel to or reside in that country.
 The new format highlights areas within a country that are of particular concern and provides specific advice for U.S. citizens who decide to travel to those areas.